the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 ## Resources for drop-in sessions

-The resources used for these sessions help facilitate coordination amongst the organisers and also to enable attendee sign up.
+The resources used for these sessions help facilitate coordination amongst the organisers and also enable attendee sign up.

 1. Online call by [Zoom](https://www.zoom.us/): The Zoom link is shared on an internal Turing webpage and on Slack.
 2. In person location (optional): A reserved meeting room or location at a shared organisation space.